grafana/opentelemetry-workshop-2023/lab-1/README.md

 <a name="lab-1.5-complete-instrumentation"></a>
 ## Lab 1.5 - Complete instrumentation

-**Step 1.** Compare the code of the app with no instrumentation to the code of the app with logs instrumentation: `git diff python-flask/1-bare python-flask/5-complete`
+**Step 1.** Compare the code of the app with no instrumentation to the code of the app with logs instrumentation: `git diff --no-index python-flask/1-bare python-flask/5-complete`

 **Step 2.** Run the app: `APP=python-flask/5-complete docker-compose up --build`